Regular season (May – November) applications are published in late January.

 We allow a wide variety of products at the farmers market, including:

 A standard 10’x10′ booth for farmers and food producers is $25 or 5% of sales (whichever is greater).
-A standard 10’x10′ booth for artists and craft makers is $30 or 5% of sales (whichever is greater).
+A standard 10’x10′ booth for artists and craft makers is $30 or 6% of sales (whichever is greater).
 Please see the vendor application or vendor packet for a complete explanation of fees, including double booths and fee caps.

 A standard 10’x10′ booth space is $15 or 5% of sales (whichever is greater).
 Booth fees are capped at $60 (ie you will not pay more than $60 if we charge you the 5% rate).

-Application fees range between $25 – $35, depending on when the application is submitted.
+Application fees range between $25 – $50, depending on when the application is submitted.

 When you submit your application to be a vendor, you will be asked to choose the dates you wish to be at the market.
 Upon acceptance of your application, the market manager will confirm your approved dates and provide each vendor with a schedule of attending dates and waitlisted dates (if applicable).
 Vendors are allowed two excused absences from their attending dates in one season, i.e. 2 in the core (May – November) season and 2 in the winter (December – April) season.
-Please see page 2 of the vendor packet for the complete attendance policy.
+Please see the vendor packet for the complete attendance policy.

 The Community Table offers a space community members to use as a low-risk and cost-effective way to try selling at the market.
 This is also an opportunity for vendors to sell quantities that would not justify a full booth.
 It’s a good place to learn marketing techniques and get a feel for selling at a farmers market.
 The community table booth fee is 10% of total sales.

 Crafts, arts and most other inedible goods are not permitted at the community table.
 Full booth spaces may be available upon completion of vendor application.
+A Community Table is not offered during the Hood River Farmers Market Winter Season.

 There are so many!
 Farmers markets provide: